Pentico/Jswap/README.md

 # Jswap

-A Website where students can have an E-carage sell.
+A Website where students can have an E-garage sell.

 ### Prerequisites